k-allgood/To-do-App/README.md

-A Todo App made with React.
+A To-do App made with React.